MKOfosu/NBA_Player_Analysis_with_SQL/README.md

 ## 🏀 Project Overview
 Basketball debates often hinge on subjective opinions, especially when it comes to the GOAT conversation.
 This project brings data to the forefront.
 Using MySQL, I analyzed over 12,000 player-season records spanning 27 NBA seasons (1996 - 2022) to uncover performance trends, compare eras, and identify statistically driven MVPs.
 A fully commented SQL file is included for reproducibility.

+Credit: Thanks to [Analyst Builder](https://www.analystbuilder.com/projects/nba-player-stats-whos-the-real-mvp-mvptf) for the dataset and terms of reference for the analysis.

 -------------

 ## 🎯 Objectives